CliMA/Oceananigans.jl/docs/src/appendix/benchmarks.md

 ## Nonhydrostatic Model

 Similar to to shallow water model, the nonhydrostatic model benchmark tests for its performance on both a CPU and a GPU.
-It was also benchmarked with the `WENO5` advection scheme.
+It was also benchmarked with the `WENO` advection scheme.
 The nonhydrostatic model is 3-dimensional unlike the 2-dimensional shallow water model.
 Total number of grid points is Ns cubed.

 ```
 Oceananigans v0.58.8